 Front-desk and registration positions aren’t much better.
 Over time, these jobs have evolved from simply answering phones and scheduling patients to more complex duties, including insurance verification and fielding complicated coverage questions.

 Leaders for Today, a healthcare staffing firm, surveyed thousands of hospital employees, including doctors, nurses and administrators, to ask them about their employment plans.
-Of those who responded, close to 69% planned to leave their current hospital within five years – and 37% want to leave their current position within two years.
+Of those who responded, close to 69% planned to leave their current hospital within five years – and 37% wanted to leave their current position within two years.

 Not surprisingly, this creates high turnover in hospitals.
 Over half of survey respondents worked for at least five different hospitals in their entire career.
 Only 4% worked for one hospital during their entire career.